Kotlin/KEEP/proposals/KEEP-0448-explicit-context-arguments.md

 [callable references](./KEEP-0367-context-parameters.md#callable-references)
 section of the original proposal.

+**Mixing named and positional arguments.** It is not possible to use positional arguments after an explicit context argument.
+As opposed to regular optional arguments, there's no "position" for a context parameter.

 **DSL marker.** Explicit context arguments are _not_ affected by the applicability restrictions of the `DslMarker` annotation.
 This aligns with the behavior for receivers, which also may overcome the restrictions by